als-computing/my_first_prefect_flow/README.md

 Prefect comes with a visualization tool that helps you see the structure and status of your flow.
 You can use the Prefect UI to monitor your flow in real time.

+Note: If you have already set up Prefect Cloud your results will be visible at `https://app.prefect.cloud` and not your local server.
+If you haven't set up Cloud, follow the next steps:

 To start the Prefect server locally, run this in your terminal:

     prefect server start

-Then, either click the link that appears in your terminal or open your web browser and go to `http://localhost:8080` (make sure the port number is correct).
+Then, either click the link that appears in your terminal or open your web browser and go to `http://localhost:4200` (make sure the port number is correct).
 Once you run the next step, you will be able to see your flow and its execution history.

 ## Running Your Flow

 To run your flow, you'll use the Prefect CLI.
 Make sure your flow is saved in a file, such as `my_first_flow.py`.
-In your terminal, run this command:
+In your terminal (or a new terminal if you spun up a local server in the previous step), run this command:

     python my_first_flow.py

-You should see an output indicating that your flow has been successfully run and tasks have been executed.
+You should see an output indicating that your flow has run successfully and tasks have been executed.

 ## Conclusion